-With so many people focused on national elections, especially as November 5 gets closer every four years, many don’t realize how much more power they have in local elections.
+With so many people focused on national elections, especially as November 5 gets closer every four years, many don’t realize their power in local elections.
 Federal changes, or lack thereof, can often feel like they don’t affect the average citizen.
-But the actions taken, or not taken, by your local government can have a dramatic effect on your everyday living situation.
+However, the actions taken or not taken by your local government can dramatically affect your everyday living situation.
 Here are just a few ways your local government improves your community.

 1. Neighborhood Playgrounds and Community Centers

-For parents with small kids, neighborhood playgrounds can be lifesavers.
+Neighborhood playgrounds can be lifesavers for parents with small kids.
 Stay-at-home moms are often out of ideas for what to do with their babies and toddlers by 10 a.m.
 Parents with restless kids after school need places for their kids to burn off steam.
 And grown-ups need bonding time, too!
-Time to gripe about the kids, work, and the craziness of life.
+They need time to gripe about the kids, work, and the craziness of life.
 Neighborhood parks and community centers offer refuge for families.

 Your city’s parks and recreation department is charged with planning, designing, and maintaining your city parks and community centers.
 Government staff will ensure play structures are safe, broken swing sets are repaired, trash is picked up, and the local flora is well landscaped.
 They also plan community classes like swimming, yoga, gymnastics, and sports for kids and adults.
 It’s perhaps one of the greatest services your city has to offer.